ChrisP3D/Houdini_digitalAsset_AutoMaterial/README.md

 # Auto Material digital asset
  Python Script to automatically load and create material and texture nodes.

- Currently only has functionality for Redhfit
+ Currently only has functionality for Redhfit.